motion/orbit/notes/next-umed.md

   - [ ] some settings panes are broken
     - check over them all and fix bugs
     - this is actually a medium size task because each pane needs some work

+- cache improvements:

+  - [ ] can you make `remove()` work with the cache
+    - test case: removing a tab by right click > remove
+  - [ ] can you look at why creating a new app is slow to update the tabs
+    - steps to reproduce:
+      1.  click the "+" button in tab bar
+      2.  select "Custom"
+      3. "Create"
+      4.  notice it takes about a second before it shows up in the tab bar
+      5.  see if thats caused by SQL speed.
+It can be delayed a little bit but updating sqlite and sending over socket should be super quick, so we don't need fancy caching here just to be sure the sql/subscription is fast

 - backend: